GSA/piv-guides/pages/template-2.md

 ## Create a GitHub Account

-For help with creating a GitHub account, go to: [Signing up for a New GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/).
-For more help, you can contact GSA GitHub Support at: gsa-github.support@gsa.gov.
+You can create a GitHub account by browsing to: [Join GitHub](https://github.com/join).
+For more help, you can also contact GSA GitHub Support at: gsa-github.support@gsa.gov.

+* GitHub allows you to remain pseudonymous.
+You can select the options that suit you on the _Profile_ and _Emails_ pages of your _Personal Settings_ in your GitHub account.
+* We also highly encourage you to turn on **two-factor authentication** in the _Security_ page, also part of _Personal Settings_.

 ## Create a Repository